lillixnvu/assignment1/README.md

 5. Paste your key somewhere for now

 ### 3. Configure the cloud-init File
 Cloud-init enables you to configure a server with initial settings upon setup.
 In this guide, the example configuration includes a selection of commonly used packages to demonstrate its capabilities.
+(Cloud-Init, n.d.)

 1. Run the following: